ruihua-zhao1/tdd201/tdd201/src/PrimaryLocker.md

    * Given PrimaryLockerRobot manages lockerA lockerB, lockerB stored a bagB with ticketB
    * When PrimaryLockerRobot get bag with ticketB
    * Then get bagB successfully

+   * Given PrimaryLockerRobot manages lockerA lockerB and invalid ticketA
+   * When PrimaryLockerRobot get bag with ticketA
+   * Then get error message